Probing small-scale dark matter clumping with the large-scale 21-cm power spectrum: Results

-We note that in comparing the clumping effect on the power spectrum and on the global signal, the first is larger but the difference is not as large as may at first appear.
-Consider for example the case from Table~\ref{tab:table2} that shows a 46\% reduction in the power spectrum ($z=20$, $k=0.05$~Mpc$^{-1}$, Saturated Coupling, CDM).
-If we look at the dimensionless power spectrum (i.e., after the global signal was factored out), the reduction is only 36\%.
-Since the power spectrum is the squared fluctuation, the reduction in the size of the relative fluctuation is 17\%.
-Compare this to the effect of clumping on the global signal (in the same case), which is a reduction (in magnitude) of 7.9\%.
+We note that, when comparing the clumping effect on the power spectrum and on the global signal, the former is larger, but the difference is not as substantial as it may at first appear.
+For example, consider the case from Table~\ref{tab:table2} that shows a 46\% reduction in the power spectrum ($z=20$, $k=0.05$~Mpc$^{-1}$, Saturated Coupling, CDM).
+If we examine the dimensionless power spectrum (i.e., after the global signal was factored out), the reduction is only 36\%.
+Since the power spectrum represents squared fluctuations, the reduction in the size of the relative fluctuation is 17\%.
+In comparison, the effect of clumping on the global signal (in the same case) is a reduction (in magnitude) of 7.9\%.